 They do offer a 2-year warranty for it (which is one more year than what you get with the Elite or Prime).

 You can also now purchase (for $100) an Apple-style ProCare warranty that guarantees free repair or replacement within the first year and other benefits.

-That said, the Pro is still a banger device for demanding users with its power and unique features like the Therabody app.
+In our evaluation, the Pro still stands out as a compelling choice for users who demand top-tier power and unique features like the Therabody app.

-If you like the bells and whistles like the 2 batteries, a Theragun badge, and don’t have a problem paying the $599, then by all means have at it.
+If you like the bells and whistles like guided routines and Theragun badge, and don’t have a problem paying the hefty price, then by all means, have at it.
 You will not be disappointed.

-However, from a standpoint of value for money, the Pro doesn’t pass the bill for the best choice in our opinion.
-It may have a force meter and Bluetooth, and also the only device you can customize with a personal engraving (for $50), but our recommendations below will still give it a serious run for its money.
+However, from the standpoint of value for money, the Pro doesn’t pass the bill for the best choice in our opinion.
+It may have a force meter and Bluetooth and be the only device you can customize with a personal engraving (for $50), but our recommendations below will give it a serious run for its money.

 If not Theragun Pro then What?